klundquist/portfolio/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Physics, Chemistry
+    - course: PhD in Physics and Chemistry
       institution: Georgia Institute of Technology
       year: 2019
     - course: MS in Physics